-Video Shows Sacramento Police Shoot Unarmed Black Man In Grandparents' Backyard
+Video Shows Sacramento Police Shooting Unarmed Black Man In Grandparents' Backyard

 "He's down, no movement," the second officer tells the dispatch.
 "We're going to need additional units."

-"You alright, you hit?" says one officer.
+"You all right, you hit?" says one officer.
 "Yeah, I'm good," the other officer replies.

 The first officer reloads his weapon.